stephenbell/raspberry-pi/setup/hassio/README.rst

 #.
 Download the Hass.io_ tarball

 #.
-Flash the image onto an SD card using a tool such as Etcher_
+Flash the image onto an SD card using a tool such as balenaEtcher_

 Optional - set up the Wi-Fi or a static IP address.
 There are two possible places for that: